draios/onprem-install-docs/6.X/6.6.0/03-upgrade.md

 - [`scripts`](docs/configuration_parameters.md#scripts): Set this to
   `generate diff`.
-This setting will generate the differences between the installed environment and the upgrade version.
+This setting will generate the differences between the installed environment and the upgraded version.
 The changes will be displayed in your terminal.
 - [`size`](docs/configuration_parameters.md#size): Specifies the size of the cluster.
 Size defines CPU, Memory, Disk, and Replicas.
-Valid options are: small, medium and large.
+Valid options are: small, medium, and large.
 - [`quaypullsecret`](docs/configuration_parameters.md#quaypullsecret):
   quay.io credentials provided with your Sysdig purchase confirmation mail.
 - [`storageClassProvisioner`](docs/configuration_parameters.md#storageClassProvisioner):